s4ke/Master-Thesis/src/md/004-relwork.md

 This thesis is based on the paper \enquote{Arrows for Parallel Computation} [@PArrowsPaper] written by me, Martin Braun, together with Oleg Lobachev and Phil Trinder.
-The original idea for this paper came up during a Masters Research Project done under the supervision of Oleg Lobachev.
+The original idea for this paper came up during a Master's Research Project done under the supervision of Oleg Lobachev.

 While based on the ideas of the Master's research project, the work presented here is dramatically different.
 In this thesis, the results are a lot more sophisticated and detailed and only Chapters \ref{sec:parallelHaskells} -- \ref{sec:map-skeletons}
 are somewhat based on work done during the original project.

-Similarities to the paper however, are not coincidental.
+Similarities to the paper, however, are not coincidental.
 Chapters \ref{sec:related-work}, \ref{sec:arrows} -- \ref{sec:further-development} as well as Chapter \ref{sec:benchmarks}
 were taken from the paper and embedded into the rest of the text.
 The introduction in Chapter
 \ref{sec:introduction} as well as the conclusion in \ref{sec:conclusion}